 Day 3 L'Esperance Rock and Curtis | Cheeseman Islands

 Today continue your journey northwards, arriving in the afternoon at the southernmost island in the group: L’Esperance Rock.
 Later visit Curtis and nearby Cheeseman Island.
-If the weather and sea conditions are suitable cruise by Zodiac (no landings are permitted) and possibly offer an opportunity to dive or snorkel.
+If the weather and sea conditions are suitable cruise by Zodiac (no landings are permitted).

 All of these islands are havens for breeding seabirds and you are likely to encounter impressive numbers as you cruise offshore.
-In addition to the more common species, be on the lookout for White-bellied Storm-Petrel and the Kermadec White-faced Storm-Petrel.
-You are also likely to encounter some tropical seabirds that occur nowhere else in New Zealand, such as Masked Booby, Red-tailed Tropicbird, and Black Noddy.
+In addition to the more common species, be on the lookout for white-bellied storm petrel and the Kermadec white-faced storm petrel.
+You are also likely to encounter some tropical seabirds that occur nowhere else in New Zealand, such as the masked booby, red-tailed tropicbird, and black noddy.

 You have four days scheduled for activities at Raoul Island, including options for diving, snorkeling, and hikes ashore.
 The weather and sea conditions dictate your activities to a certain extent.
 The seas surrounding the Kermadecs are the only true example of subtropical waters in New Zealand and are sufficiently distant from the mainland to have escaped heavy commercial fishing.
 The extensive Marine Reserve ensures added protection and guarantees some of the best diving in the South Pacific.
 For those keen on diving, a Dive Master organizes as many dives and snorkeling opportunities as weather and time allow.